 Some common nudges that employ attract method are;

-- Use attractive colors – Supermakets keep contrasting colors – red and green; blue and yellow – side by side.
-Not only the colors, supermarkets use soothing music, smell, appearance to attract customers.
+- Use attractive colours – Supermarkets keep contrasting colours – red and green; blue and yellow – side by side.
+Not only the colours, but supermarkets also use soothing music, smell, and appearance to attract customers.

-- Use images of beautiful scenaries alongside staircases to promote its use
+- Use images of beautiful sceneries alongside staircases to promote its use

-- Use of strong deep-rooted emotional drivers such as honor, shock, disgust, curiosity, humour, and fun
+- Use of strong deep-rooted emotional drivers such as honour, shock, disgust, curiosity, humour, and fun

 3. S: Social

-- Use social norms to persuade others: Tell what most others are doing when the targeted behaviour is healthy; on the other hand, when a minority is carrying out a healthy behaviour, highlight what most others thnik what is most suitable to do.
+- Use social norms to persuade others: Tell what most others are doing when the targeted behaviour is healthy; on the other hand, when a minority is carrying out a healthy behaviour, highlight what most others think is most suitable to do.

 - use reciprocity

-- intervene before the behavior is getting established.
+- intervene before the behaviour is getting established.

-- Intervene where and when the behavior is about to occur: e.g. adding warning labels on alcohol bottles, cigarrette packs, at the time of purchase of anything,
+- Intervene where and when the behaviour is about to occur: e.g. adding warning labels on alcohol bottles, cigarette packs, at the time of purchase of anything,

 - Intervene to help (get them into a social commitment/contract) what their future self want to do, not the present self; our decision making for the same problem differs with the time what we are going to do: E.g. when we were offered healthy food vs unhealthy food and the choice to be done tomorrow, we would choose healthy food; in contrast, if we were asked to make the choice now, we tend to choose unhealthy food). the same holds true for quitting smoking also. to address this, get them into a commitment contract.